 Take Robyn Carr's Virgin River for example.
 Her characters are awesome.
 You fall for them immediately and on the spot, you are willing to follow them anywhere.
-Her books don't so much have a large, long drawn out plot.
+Her books don't so much have a large, long, drawn-out plot.
 Honestly, you could divide the books in all sorts of random places and they would still make sense as books.
-Rather than have one, well developed plot, she has many well developed characters that drive the plot.
+Rather than have one, well-developed plot, she has many well-developed characters that drive the plot.

 I want to read about kings and queens.
 Criminals and outcasts.
 Magical creatures and regular folks who overcame the odds and accomplished their goals.
 I want to know why we love them.
 I want to know what makes them individual.
 I want to know who and what they love and what they are fighting for.

 I want a character like Harmony Gold who, even though she's a criminal, stands up for what is right.
 Who will put everything on the line to fight for those she loves.
-Who was abused as a child and finds it hard to let others in but when she does, is fiercely loyal and stubborn.
+She was abused as a child and finds it hard to let others in but when she does, is fiercely loyal and stubborn.
 Oh, and sarcastic.
 So sarcastic.
 Did I mention she is great with a sword??

 I want a Chase Charming.
 Oblivious to the horrors of his Kingdom and the good in the Criminal he is sent down but determined to fight for his kingdom and family to the last breath.
 He is unsure what that will mean sometimes, but he will not let his indecision stop him from doing what he feels is right.
 He is loyal to family and state before friends or loves.
-He is the youngest but the brightest and the best with a sword though he perhaps doesn't have the same worldly experience as his brothers and doesn't know how to make decisions and how to chose to place some values above others.
+He is the youngest but the brightest and the best with a sword though he perhaps doesn't have the same worldly experience as his brothers and doesn't know how to make decisions and how to choose to place some values above others.
 He's working on that.
 And he's working on accepting outside opinions.